 This benchmark introduces volume to students.
 Their prior experiences with volume were restricted to liquid volume (also called capacity).
-The concept of volume should be extended from the understanding of area starting in the Grade 3 Accelerated course (MA.3.GR.2.1), with the idea that the base layer can be built up by adding more layers of unit cubes.
-In grade 6 (MA.6.GR.2.3), students solve volume problems involving rectangular prisms with fractional and decimal side lengths.
+The concept of volume should be extended from the understanding of area starting in Grade 3 (MA.3.GR.2.1), with the idea that a layer (such as the bottom of cube) can be built up by adding more layers of unit cubes.
+In Grade 6, (MA.6.GR.2.3) students solve volume problems involving rectangular prisms with fraction and decimal side lengths.

-• As students develop their understanding of volume, they recognize that a 1-unit by 1-unit by 1-unit cube is the standard unit for measuring volume (connecting it to the 1-unit by 1-unit square unit used to measure area).
-This cube has a length of 1 unit, a width of 1 unit and a height of 1 unit and is called a cubic unit (MTR.5.1).
+• As students develop their understanding of volume, they recognize that a 1-unit by 1-unit by 1-unit cube is the standard unit for measuring volume.
+This cube has a length of 1 unit, a width of 1 unit and a height of 1 unit and is called a cubic unit.
+This cubic unit is written with an exponent of 3 (e.g., in3, 33).
+Students connect this notation to their understanding of powers of 10 in our place value system (MTR.5.1).